lateef-salami/ecopath/pages/team.md

   text: 'Philip Ishaku is an office equipment and automation professional with more than 15 years of experience.
 Philip’s academic background is in Electrical Engineering (Higher National Diploma from Federal Polytechnic, Mubi, Nigeria, 2001).
 He is experienced in working with duplicators, photocopiers, printers and multi-function printers, and with brands like Xerox, HP, Ricoh, Sharp and Kyocera.'
 - image: dayo-oladele.jpg
   title: "Dayo Oladele, RSM in Aba, Abia State"
   text: "Dayo Oladele has a background in Electrical Engineering.
 He has been consulting Bluesky Digitech team in office equipment repairs and maintenance since 2012.
 Due to his extensive experience, he is a bit of a celebrity among repair technicians.
 Many banks, schools and hospitals in Ondo and Osun states are among his current customers.
-He is Ecopath's regional sales manager (RSM) in South-east and North-west states."
+He is Ecopath's regional sales manager (RSM) in South East and South South states."
 - image: bode-onileowo.jpg
   title: "Bode Onileowo, RSM in Abuja, Nigeria's capital"
   text: "Bode Onileowo has a background in Agricultural Economics.
 Since completing the apprenticeship at Bluesky Digitech in office equipment installation, maintenance and repairs, he has established an impressive professional network in Ekiti and Kwara states.
 Many banks and educational institutions are among his current customers.
-He is Ecopath's RSM in North and North-east states."
+He is Ecopath's RSM in North East and North Central states."
 - image: biodun-olanrewaju.jpg
   title: "Biodun Olanrewaju, RSM in Lagos, the largest city"
   text: "Biodun Olanrewaju joined Bluesky Digitech as an apprentice in 2008.
 He has since developed a large customer base in Oyo, Ogun and Lagos states.
-He is Ecopath's RSM in South and South-west states."
+He is Ecopath's RSM in South West and North West states."
 - image: team-join-us.jpg
   title: Join us!
   text: "We are looking for environmentally minded people to join our team.
 We especially encourage applications from women and people with disabilities."